makrai/notes/pustejovsky95-generative-lex.md

     * simple natural kind terms such as rock and man, as well as
     * simple typed artifacts, such as knife, and
     * complex typed nominals such as book and record
-  * how [they] are different from relational nominals, such as father and sister
+  * how they are different from relational nominals, such as father and sister
-    * denotes a set of individuals standing in relation to ... other[s] in a specific way
+    * denotes a set of individuals standing in relation to ... others in a specific way
     * discussed above in chapter 2
-    * [whether the argument corresponding to the other sibling] is existentially closed or bound to a constant (Eschenbach 1993; Bierwisch 1983)
+    * whether the argument corresponding to the other sibling is existentially closed or bound to a constant (Eschenbach 1993; Bierwisch 1983)
 * linguistic motivation ... for the existence of dot objects
   1. Semantic Motivations
     * doors, windows, books, computer programs
-    * predicates and relations for [such items] are characteristic of [the dot object of e.g. printed material] alone
+    * predicates and relations for such items are characteristic of the do object of e.g. printed material] alone
       * "reading" and "writing" are not conceivable without ... the dot object
     * not ...  the conjunction of simple types (or properties)